 Sh'or Yoshuv Rabbinical College is located in the beautiful Morty and Rozi Davis campus located on the Lawrence and Far Rockaway border.
-The campus is located in the heart of the Jewish community within easy reach of book stores, various synagogues, kosher groceries and butchers, as well as several elementary and higher-level yeshivos.
+The campus is located in the heart of the Jewish community with easy access to bookstores, various synagogues, kosher groceries and butchers, as well as several elementary and higher-level yeshivos.